leszekr/leszekr.github.io/index.md

  - [D3](http://d3js.org/)
  - [Bootstrap](http://getbootstrap.com/)

 on the front-end side.
 I have occasionally worked on smartphone apps using [PhoneGap](http://phonegap.com/).
-Studying Android development.
+I made the [Japan Today App](https://itunes.apple.com/us/app/japan-today/id681497824?mt=8) with some good people.
+Currently studying Android development.

 Currently, I'm enjoying work at [Abeja](http://abeja.asia) where a face-recognizing deep-learning neural network produces tons of data, which needs cool visualization.
 What more can you ask for?